-There are many risks that are specific to copy trading and anyone considering engaging in it would do well to carry out their own due diligence.
-If still looking to pursue it, then eToro would be a good place to start, and a free Demo account.
+There are many risks that are specific to copy trading, outsourcing market risk to a third-party doesn’t reduce your exposure to price moves.
+Anyone considering engaging in it would do well to carry out their own due diligence.

 While eToro has pioneered trader-to-trader methods of communication, they offer much less in terms of traditional broker research and education resources.
 The traditional model where a broker develops and hosts a range of research materials is not a model that eToro follows.
 There are some videos and tutorials on offer but these focus on getting the novice and intermediate trader up to speed rather than stretching or challenging the more experienced trader.

-Those research and learning tools that are on offer are laid out in an attractive and easy to use format.
-Some of the video courses are billed as interactive, which would suggest they have been designed to provide a high quality experience, and the virtual tour of the platform is indeed a positive (if brief) experience.
+The research and learning tools that are on offer are laid out in an attractive and easy to use format.
+Some of the video courses are billed as interactive, which would suggest they have been designed to provide a high-quality experience, and the virtual tour of the platform is indeed a positive (if brief) experience.

 There is also some third-party research made available to clients.
 Topics covered include market sentiment, which means these reports run in parallel to the tone of the site, being one where traders can share ideas on market sentiment with each other.
 As the written reports are relatively lightweight in nature, it is open to question how much they actually add to the discussion.

 Regardless of whether you are copy trading or self-trading, it is essential to consider the security of the broker that will be holding your funds.
-From an operational risk perspective, eToro scores highly for using the latest 128 SSL technology to encrypt and protect user’s data.
+So, is eToro safe?
+From an operational risk perspective, eToro scores highly for using the latest 128 SSL technology to encrypt and protect its user’s data.

 eToro is a global broker with licenses and authorization in various regions. eToro AUS Capital Pty Ltd is the holder of an Australian Financial Services Licence (AFSL) 491139 issued by the Australian Securities and Investments Commission (ASIC).
 Its registered office is at Level 26, Bligh Street, Sydney NSW 2000, Australia.
 This entity is licensed to deal in derivatives and foreign exchange contracts as agent and as principal.
 When acting as an agent, it uses another executing broker, including eToro Europe or a non-affiliated third party, to execute clients’ orders.
 Other licenses and authorizations include eToro (UK) Ltd, regulated by the FCA (Financial Conduct Authority), and eToro (Europe) Ltd, regulated by CySec (Cyprus Securities and Exchange Commission)